ccsnow127/ccsnow127.github.io/_posts/2024-10-21-The-principle-when-choosing-directions.md

 ---
 layout: distill
 title: The principle when choosing research directions
-description: an example of a distill-style blog post and main elements
+description:
 tags: distill formatting
-giscus_comments: true
 date: 2024-10-21
+categories: principles
+tags: research
-featured: true
+featured:
 ---

 > When you are not sure about whether a research direction is good or not, you can check the quality of the related works.